A "short" 3 post YM for you.

 George Michael tune, you can give us a call" (George

-was several thousand miles away in America by then -
+several thousand miles away in America by then -

 the whole thing was pre-recorded as everyone knew.